 Always Tape Down the Spatula

-You may be tempted not to tape down your cookie spatula because you have a new StrongGrip mat that seems like it would be sticky enough, but always tape it down.
+You may be tempted to not tape down your cookie spatula because you have a new StrongGrip mat that seems like it would be sticky enough, but always tape it down.
 If it moves for any reason, it can get caught under your rollers.
 Just tape it down and avoid this possibility.

 Don’t leave the room while the Cricut is engraving.
 If something happened where the spatula got caught and you didn’t recognize it, who knows what might happen.
 So staying close during the cut is just smart.

-Testing Your Design First
+Test Your Design First

 If you want to create your own design to engrave a cookie spatula, use a piece of aluminum flashing sheet to test the size of your design first.
 You can trace the size of your spatula onto the sheet, then experiment with the placement of the design based on where the rollers were.
 This will help you determine how high and wide you can make your design.